LandingLens FAQ

 What types of labeling tools are available?

-LandingLens offers different Project Types, and each Project Type has a different labeling tool.
+LandingLens offers different project types, and each type has different labeling tools.

-Object DetectionBounding boxes (rectangles) to outline an object.
+Object DetectionUse bounding boxes (rectangles) to outline objects.

 Anomaly DetectionSeparately upload "normal" and "abnormal" images.
 Similar to Classification, Anomaly Detection considers all pixels in an image.